openenclave/openenclave/new_platforms/docs/visualstudio_dev.md

 ## Debugging

-(Note: the information about the DebugSimulation and DebugOpteeSimulation configuration is out of date and will be updated shortly.)
+(Note: the information about the OPTEE-Simulation-Debug configuration is out of date and will be updated shortly.)

 **For SGX:** You can use Visual Studio for debugging, including the SGX simulator, that comes with the Intel SGX SDK.
-Simply use the Debug configuration in Visual Studio if you have SGX-capable hardware, or the DebugSimulation configuration in Visual Studio for software emulation.
+Simply use the Debug configuration in Visual Studio if you have SGX-capable hardware, or the SGX-Simulation-Debug configuration in Visual Studio for software emulation.

-**For TrustZone:** You can use a basic software emulation environment with OP-TEE by creating and using a DebugOpteeSimulation configuration in Visual Studio, as follows...
+**For TrustZone:** You can use a basic software emulation environment with OP-TEE by creating and using a OPTEE-Simulation-Debug configuration in Visual Studio, as follows...

-1. Create a new configuration (say, for x86 and called DebugOpteeSimulation) based on the Debug configuration.
+1. Create a new configuration (say, for x86 and called OPTEE-Simulation-Debug) based on the Debug configuration.
 A new configuration can be created inside Visual Studio by right clicking on the solution, and accessing the "Configuration Manager" screen.
-2. Go to your application project properties.
-In the "Configuration Properties"->"C/C++"->"Preprocessor" properties for All Platforms for the DebugOpteeSimulation configuration, add **OE\_SIMULATE\_OPTEE**.
-3. Add oehost\_opteesim.lib to the Additional Dependencies of your app and remove any sgx libraries, for All Platforms for the DebugOpteeSimulation configuration.
-Your libs might look like this:
-"oehost.lib;ws2\_32.lib;rpcrt4.lib;shell32.lib;oehost\_opteesim.lib"
-4. Your app Additional Include Directories for DebugOpteeSimulation should include at least:
-* $(NewPlatformsDir)include\optee\host
-* $(NewPlatformsDir)include\optee
-* $(NewPlatformsDir)include
-* $(SGXSDKInstallPath)\include
-5. In the "Configuration Properties->"Debugging", change Debugger to launch back to Local Windows Debugger, and make the working directory be the directory your enclave is built in (usually "$(OutDir)").
+2. In the "Configuration Properties->"Debugging", make the working directory be the directory your enclave is built in (usually "$(OutDir)").
-6. The same files that you build for OP-TEE should be built for DebugOpteeSimulation, so if you have files selectively built (e.g., if you have C files marked as Exclude From Build for certain configurations), update your configuration so that the same files get built, not any SGX-specific ones.